syhily/yufan.me/README.md

 They are the fonts that can be used in business without any charge.

-### Article Font License

-The [OPPOSans 3.0](https://www.coloros.com/article/A00000050) is used for reading in my weblog.
-It can be used in business scenarios without any modification.
-I just placed it under the [opposans](src/assets/styles/opposans/) directory for better integration.
-The license file is [here](licenses/LICENSE.oppo-sans.txt)

 ### Open Graph Font License

 The [Noto Sans Simplified Chinese](https://fonts.google.com/noto/specimen/Noto+Sans+SC) is used for rendering the open graph image in my weblog.
 It can be used in business scenarios without any modification.
-The license file is [here](LICENSE.noto-sans-sc.txt)
+The license file is [here](licenses/LICENSE.noto-sans-sc.txt)

 ### Third Party Codes License

-Some codes in this project is copied from other project.
-I have add the comments in the files's header.
+Some codes in this project are copied from other projects.
+I have added the comments in the files' header.

 The source codes used from third party projects are: